Perimenopause Weight Changes: Why and What Helps

 Aim for 2–4 strength training sessions per week, focusing on compound movements that work multiple muscle groups:

-If you're new to lifting, even starting with two sessions a week will make a noticeable difference within a few months.
+For someone new to lifting, even starting with two sessions a week tends to make a noticeable difference within a few months.

 A versatile set of resistance bands at five tension levels, perfect for at-home strength training if you're new to lifting or want to supplement gym sessions with convenient home workouts.